miklevin/MikeLev.in/_posts/2025-04-21-bing-search-api.md

 sort_order: 1
 ---

-## Introductory Context
+## Introduction to Bing Search APIs

 This document delves into the world of Application Programming Interfaces (APIs) specifically related to Microsoft's Bing search engine.
 Think of APIs as standardized ways for different software programs to communicate and exchange information.

+### Incorporating Bing Search Results

 In this case, Bing Search APIs allow developers to incorporate Bing's search results (like web pages, images, news, etc.) directly into their own applications or websites, without needing to send users to the main Bing.com site.

+## Overview of Bing Search API Suite

 The article provides a deep dive into the entire suite of Bing Search APIs, covering what each one does, how developers technically use them (protocols, code examples), how much they cost, and the rules surrounding their use.

+### Related Microsoft Tools

 It also explores related Microsoft tools like IndexNow (a way for websites to tell search engines about updates instantly) and Bing Webmaster Tools (a portal for website owners to manage their site's presence in Bing).

+### Relevance for Developers

 Understanding these tools is relevant for anyone building applications that need access to web search data, analyzing search trends, or integrating search features with modern AI like Large Language Models (LLMs).

 ---